 Rule # 2: Dress WARM!

 Procedures for Race Day

 Everyone is responsible to purchase their own tickets.
 Sometimes the hosting club negotiates a discounted rate for racers which you buy at a special location.
-At the Springhill race you don’t need a lift ticket if you have a season pass already for your child.
+At the Springhill or Asessippi race you don’t need a lift ticket if you have a season pass already for your child.

 - Your child will be given a racing bib at the beginning of the season and will need to wear it for the race.
 The number gives them their place in the order of racers.
 At this point the coaches take responsibility for the kids (except during lunch break).
 You can meet your child back in the same spot for lunch.

 - Course Inspection: Usually 10:00.
 The kids meet with a coach at a designated time at the top of the race course and go down through the course slowly.
 The coach will help them understand how to get through safely.

 - Warm up/Practice runs – between the time of course inspection & the race the coaches will take the kids on some practice runs.
 The children are to stay with their designated coach.

 - Morning Run of the Race begins – usually 10:30 in the morning the kids go in order of their bib numbers.
 Lowest to highest.
 We have to make sure that the children are at the top of the course in order to make their start.
 The race announcer will call the kids to the top when they need to get there.